Analysis | Trump’s election conspiracies are coming to a head — again

 There are two immediate reasons that this moment has become a focal point for an election that ended eight months ago.

 The first is that one of Trump’s most fervent and vocal supporters, MyPillow CEO Mike Lindell, has repeatedly suggested that events in August would lead to Trump’s reinstatement, something that is not within the realm of possibility under any scenario.
 Lindell’s described route for Trump to return to the White House is, like his theory about how the 2020 presidential election was stolen, utter nonsense, unrooted from reality and heavily dependent on naive and uninformed analysis of complex systems with which Lindell is not familiar.
-He seems to think that he has evidence that the election was stolen (he does not) that will persuade the Supreme Court to intervene (it will not) and remove Biden from office in Trump’s favor (it cannot).
+He seems to think that he has evidence that the election was stolen (he does not) that will persuade the Supreme Court to intervene (it will not) and remove President Biden from office in Trump’s favor (it cannot).

 Trump likes this idea, though, so he has been telling people about it.
-As is the case with Lindell, this is simply wishcasting, hearing something that sounds pretty good and hoping that applying enough mental energy to it can make it happen.
+As is the case with Lindell, this is simply wish casting, hearing something that sounds pretty good and hoping that applying enough mental energy to it can make it happen.
 But both Trump and Lindell have substantial audiences who take these claims at face value, who either underestimate or fail to consider the extent to which this is impossible and untrue.

 The other reason that August looms large is that the partisan review of the election results in Maricopa County, Ariz., may soon release its findings.
 There’s no mystery about what it will say, just about the scale of the allegations it will make and how much traction they will get despite the near-certainty that all of them will be quickly debunked.